 - The patient must authorize the designation.

-Previously, the Act limited the amount of marijuana that could be on hand to a 30-day supply.
+Previously, the Act limited the amount of marijuana that could be on hand to a 30-day supply of products like the Best CBD for Sale.
 However, the amendment extends this to a 90-day supply.
 The amendment also removes the restriction that limited people from acting as caregivers to no more than five patients.

 Members can check the RALNA Legislative Update Tracker for the latest on this bill and the others that we are watching: